Balionelis/SkyCryptPlus/.github/ISSUE_TEMPLATE/bug_report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Logs**
+If you don't provide logs, we can't help you.
+Your logs are located at "%appdata%/SkyCrypt+/skycrypt_plus.log"

 **Desktop (please complete the following information):**
  - OS: [e.g. Windows 11, Windows 10]